• Skip to primary navigation

 Amazing Pineapple Upside Down Cake

 My Pineapple Upside Down Cake is not overly sweet.
 Growing up in Cameroon, I rarely ate things that were so sweet that they made my teeth hurt.
-The cake is moderately sweet which is just right to me.
+The cake is moderately sweet which is just right for me.

-I use fresh super-ripe pineapple in this recipe.
-Listen: you want to make sure you use a fresh pineapple.
-Not just a fresh pineapple but one that is slightly overripe.
 This results in a rich sweet pineapple flavor that is to die for.
 And by using fresh sweet pineapple, you do not need to add loads of sugar to your cake.

 Perfect pineapple to use for Pineapple Upside Down Cake

-I also add a little bit of shredded coconut to my Pineapple Upside Down Cake.
+Shredded Coconut: I also add a little bit of shredded coconut to my Pineapple Upside Down Cake.
 The coconut just gives the cake a tropical vibe.
 The coconut is very little so it is not all over the place but it is a little surprise here and there as you dig into the cake.

 This cake is a great dessert obviously but we also eat it for breakfast.
 It has fruit so it is healthy, right?